Im-Fran/casa-alba-ecommerce/README.md

 You can check the `scripts/init` script to check out the initial setup.

 ## License
-This project is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+This project is open-sourced software licensed under the [GNU AGPLv3](https://www.gnu.org/licenses/agpl-3.0.html) license.